CheronoK/yolo/README.md

 # YOLO
 This is an E-Commerce platform.

-The environment uses docker compose to create two separate containers based on microservices.
+The environment uses Docker Compose to create two separate containers based on Microservices.
 The first one contains a web server created using React and Node.js and the second container, a MongoDB database.

 ## Requirements
 To run this ensure the following are installed: